This post was originally published in 2021

 The ice cream at Ken’s is not made on the premises.
 They sell Thrifty ice cream and ice cream from independent ice cream makers around Southern California.
 Keaton told me that they’re currently looking into making their own flavors in-house, as well as expanding their menu items with vegan options for those who have special dietary needs.

-Although you’ll find your perennial favorite flavors at Ken’s, it’s important to note that they also specialize in old-school milkshakes and banana sundaes.
+Although you’ll find perennial favorite flavors at Ken’s, it’s important to note that they also specialize in old-school milkshakes and banana sundaes.
 When I was inside waiting for my order, the man ahead of me ordered a sunday to-go.
-Also, while I was eating the ice cream in my car, two other people came out with a banana sundae.
-It seemed to me that this was a best-seller.
+Also, while I was eating the ice cream in my car, two more people came out with a banana sundae in tow.
+It’s definitely a best-seller!

 I got two ice cream flavors: Lemon Pie and Chocolate Malted Krunch.
 I’m usually not into super rich chocolate flavors, but that one was just calling my name that day.
 The Lemon Pie was so good!!
 It had the perfect amount of sweetness — not enough to spike your blood sugar levels through the roof — and the texture was very creamy and delicate.
 This one was from an independent ice cream maker.